theacademy/week1-git-githubpractice-kassing3/README.md

+#Introduction

-#Introduction /n This repo contains an introduction file that provides a quick intro to me by using a series of git and terminal commands.
+This repo contains an introduction file that provides a quick intro of myself by using a series of git and terminal commands.